preejackie/GSoC-2019-LLVM/index.md

     They replied to all of my emails, chats & questions :) I learn a ton of great stuff from them.
 Honestly, I’m very lucky to work with them.
 They ultimately became my role model.

 ### What is ORC?
-In llvm, we already have ELF (Executable & Linking Format) and DWARF(Debugging With Attributed Record Formats) so include bad guys also - ORC's, just kidding :)
+In LLVM, we already have ELF (Executable & Linking Format) and DWARF(Debugging With Attributed Record Formats) so include bad guys also - ORC's, just kidding :)
 ORC is a fairly new LLVM Concurrent JIT Infrastructure, it is not very tightly coupled with LLVM though.
 You can write your own compilers for your own program representations (like AST, IR, or anything you call) and you can freely use components of ORC.
 To understand ORC you have to think from the Linker’s Perspective, that is how I can link the symbols, how I can resolve and relocate symbols?

 You can add your program representations to JIT and compilers that know how to reduce your program representation to machine code.
 ORC know when and how to run your compilers for you, which I call the orc’s spell :) With the help of orc’s spell you can add multiple compilers and multiple program representations to your JIT, which eventually turns your JIT into a Compiler orchestration system, Isn’t exciting?